Parts of a Wood or Composite Deck Railing

 Guardrails are composed of an assembly of parts.
-There are different methods for building guardrails with a variety of materials for decks but most rails built from wood share a common set of components.
+There are different methods for building guardrails with a variety of materials for decks, but most rails built from wood share a common set of components.

-Usually 4x4 wood posts are attached to the deck frame to provide the support for the rail.
+Usually, 4x4 wood posts are attached to the deck frame to provide the support for the rail.
 Some composite systems require you to install a wood post that will be covered by a hollow sleeve.
-The 4x4’s must be long enough to project the railing at least 36” above the frame and must extend below the deck surface for attachment to the frame as a means of support.
+The 4x4s must be long enough to project the railing at least 36” above the frame and must extend below the deck surface for attachment to the frame as a means of support.

 The top rail must be set so the top of the guardrail is at least 36” above the floor.
-Likewise the bottom rail is usually raised above the surface to allow a sweep space for snow and leaves but it may not extend beyond 4” from the floor.
+Likewise, the bottom rail is usually raised above the surface to allow a sweep space for snow and leaves, but it may not extend beyond 4” from the floor.

 A top cap may or may not be used.
 2x6 boards laid flat work well and provide a level surface to place drinks.
 You can use a router with a roundover bit to create a nice edge detail.

 The infill section of rails is usually constructed of the repeated use of pickets or balusters.
-These can come in a number of materials, shapes, and sizes.
+These can come in a number of materials, shapes and sizes.

 Deck Post Caps

 Post caps are decorative tops that can be attached to the top of rail posts to add a customized look.
 Some deck builders bevel the tops of the rail posts themselves to soften the sharp corners for a stylized finish.
 You can choose from hundreds of pre-manufactured post caps made from wood, metal, composite, glass and ceramics.
 Some are very detailed and interesting, while others are playful (we're talking squirrels and cherubs).